alphagov/govuk-brand-guidelines/src/logo-system/logo-elements/index.md

 </div>
 <div class="app-border app-border--top">

-Do not use the wordmark on overly busy or low-contrast backgrounds
+Do not use the wordmark on overly busy or low-contrast backgrounds.

 </div>
 <div>